SimonRafferty/Internet-Car-Radio/README.md

 - Minimum Android version: 7.0 (API 24)
 - APK must be signed for installation (debug builds work for testing)
 - Some older car head units may not support modern WebView features

-## Contributing

-Contributions are welcome!
-Areas for improvement:

-- Additional genre categorizations
-- Station metadata display (bitrate, codec, country)
-- Playlist support
-- Sleep timer
-- Equalizer integration
-- Chromecast support
-- Translations to other languages

-Please follow these guidelines:
-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly on both web and Android versions
-5. Submit a pull request with a clear description

 ## License